fluxcd/flux2/rfcs/0000-custom-health-checks/README.md

 custom resources using the Common Expression Language (CEL).

-In order to provide flexibility, we propose to use CEL expressions for defining the conditions that need to be met in order to determine the status of a custom resource.
+In order to provide flexibility, we propose to use CEL expressions for defining the conditions that need to be met in order to determine the health of a custom resource.
 We will introduce a new field called `healthCheckExprs` in the `Kustomization` CRD which will be a list of CEL expressions for evaluating the status of a particular Kubernetes resource kind.